polyseam/cndi/README.md

 ## updating data product registry

 If you want to opt-in to having the polyseam data product registry track this repo as a data product, CNDI can handle this for you too!
-CNDI will persist information about your data product to the registry including releases, documentation, infrastructure, source code, output ports and more!
+Whenever you make changes to your `main` branch CNDI will persist information about your data product to the registry including releases, documentation, infrastructure, source code, output ports and more!